ilyasmuyiwa/chalhoub_assignment/README.md

 Please follow below steps to up and run the project.

 1. Clone the repository
-2. Go to chalhoub project folder -> cd chalhoub
+2. Open your terminal and change directory to chalhoub project folder -> `cd chalhoub`
 3. Update your host file to magento.local
-4. Open your terminal and change working directory to project root directory.
-5. Run `docker-compose up -d`.
+4. Run `docker-compose up -d`.
-6. Open your browser and navigate to magento.local
+5. Open your browser and navigate to magento.local
    ```
    admin_url : magento.local/admin
    admin_username: admin